ghartsel/GX-Kernel/content/installation.md

 those used by the kernel and those used to interface to the kernel, may also need to be edited.

-The C language include files do not need to be changed, because no vendor-dependent constructs or library functions are used.
+The C language include files don't need to be changed, because no vendor-dependent constructs or library functions are used.

 1. Assemble the kernel source code files; this requires the include